Have an external monitor supports DDC/CI protocol? There’s a free and open-source graphical tool to control the brightness for your display.

 Most monitors today support DDC/CI, but not many people have heard of it, since most manufacturers do not develop proprietary software for the feature.

 If you have computer monitors purchased in the past few years, DDC/CI should be supported.
 After enabled the feature via your monitor’s physical settings button, installing

 ddcutiland its graphical UI will allow you to control the display brightness in Linux desktop.

-1. First, open terminal by either searching from system app launcher or pressing Ctrl+Alt+T on keyboard.
-When it opens, run command to add the developer’s PPA:
+Firstly, open terminal by either searching from system app launcher or pressing Ctrl+Alt+T on keyboard.

 sudo gpasswd --add $USER i2c

 (Optional) Step 3: Change Screen Brightness from command line

 If you would like to control the monitor brightness from command line, then run commands below one by one:

 - First, run command to detect all connected monitors:

 In my case, there’s only one ‘Display 1’.